Algiers Naval Air Station Band

 The Booker Washington identified in the group photo above is clearly not the same as the one pictured at right, who was born Booker T. Glass, in New Orleans on May 10, 1881 and died there on June 25, 1981.
 He would have been nearly 20 years too old for Navy service.
 Harold Dejan remembers Booker T. Washington, who also performed with him in the Great Olympia Band, as being in the Navy band, and said that he was re-named Booker T. Washington by the White doctor who adopted him.

-Booker T. worked first making bricks and then as a plumber, telling Richard Allen in 1972 that he and a crew of 20 men “put in all that plumbing at the Algiers Naval Station,” so it seems likely that instead of serving in the Navy as a bandsmen, he worked on the base and played in an outside bands with Dejan performing clubs and other civilian dates with the Gobs of Rhythm and other bands.
+Booker T. worked first making bricks and then as a plumber, telling Richard Allen in 1972 that he and a crew of 20 men “put in all that plumbing at the Algiers Naval Station,” so it seems likely that instead of serving in the Navy as a bandsmen, he worked on the base and played in outside bands with Dejan performing clubs and other civilian dates with the Gobs of Rhythm and other bands.
 He and his wife often took with them their pet alligator, Pete, to his shows, and they also were known for an unusual duck they kept as a pet.

 Before the war, he had also played in at least one other band, led by Armand Piron, that included the New Orleans Navy musicians Eddie Pierson and Louis Barbarin, who served at the Lakefront station, and Bill Casimir, who served at Algiers.